 Anyways, there’s three essential things you want to do as clipper maintenance:

 - Clean leftover hairs with the small cleaning brush you’ll receive with your clipper.
-Frequency: every time.
+Frequency: Before and after every haircut.

 - Put some oil on the blades after you’re finished with your haircut.
 Frequency: every 1-2 times.